Glossary of Terms

 Advisory Board Member – Membership is available to all organizations in the color guard, percussion and winds ensemble community based on achievement at World Championships.
 Those organizations that achieve Advisory Board membership shall have the responsibility of defining the adjudication and competitive attributes of WGI Sport of the Arts and electing representative to the Board of Directors.
 (See WGI Policy Manual: Color Guard Section 1.1, Percussion Section 2.1 and Winds Section 3.1)

-Arrangement Permission – Percussion and Winds groups are responsible for securing Permission to Arrange for each selection included in their program, but submitting this documentation to WGI is no longer required.
+Arrangement Permission – Percussion and Winds groups are responsible for securing Permission to Arrange for each selection included in their program; submitting this documentation to WGI is no longer required.

-Board of Directors – The Board of Directors is comprised of representatives from the Color Guard and Percussion Advisory Boards and Directors-At-Large and is legally and financially responsible for the conduct of WGI Sport of the Arts.
+Board of Directors – The Board of Directors is comprised of representatives from the Color Guard, Percussion, and Winds Advisory Boards and is legally and financially responsible for the conduct of WGI Sport of the Arts.
 The Board of Directors is empowered to exercise the management of the business and affairs of the Corporation.
 Notice of any action taken by the Board of Directors shall be communicated to the community as soon as possible and appropriate thereafter.
 (See WGI Bylaws Article 3.1)

 Director – The person whose name is to be announced during performance at WGI Events.

-Division Class – The class the group will be competing in: A, Open, World or Regional A (color guard only).
+Division Class – The class the group will be competing in: A, Open, World, Regional A or Junior (virtual only).

 • Regional A Class – Novice programs and performers.